ccie16798/subnettools/README.md

 Input CSV format
 ================
 When working on CSV route files, please note the following
-- Input routes files SHOULD have a CSV header describing its structure (prefix, mask,, GW, comment, etc...)
+- Input routes files SHOULD have a CSV header describing its structure (prefix, mask, GW, comment, etc...)
 - Input routes files without a CSV header are assumed to be : prefix;mask;GW;comment or prefix;mask;comment
 - default routes CSV header is "prefix;mask;device;GW;comment"
 - CSV header can be changed by using the configuration file (subnettools confdesc for more info)